Investment Strategies / Products

 LOAN OPPORTUNITY STRATEGY

 Waterfall’s Loan Opportunity Strategy targets strong absolute returns through investment in distressed consumer and commercial loans.
 These loans are primarily acquired through banks as part of their post-crisis, de-leveraging process.
 Waterfall’s multi-sector loan servicing capabilities allow the strategy to adopt the same relative value approach as our ABS strategy: opportunistically targeting loan sectors in which complexity and lack of buyers enables low acquisition prices with strong resolution potential.
 The Loan Opportunity Strategy is actively managed and seeks to drive returns through capital gains from loan liquidations and sustainable cash flows.
-Proprietary loss mitigation programs emphasize borrower-based resolutions including third-party refinancing or restructuring of loan terms to avoid foreclosure.

 The initial strategy focused on residential non-performing loans with subsequent expansion into other loan sectors, including small balance commercial and reverse mortgage loans.
 The strategy may seek to enhance returns through the use of non-recourse leverage via securitization.